Anders Warming: Education and early career

 Warming studied at Art Centre College of Design Europe, Vevey, Switzerland and also the campus in Pasadena, California.
 He began his career at the BMW's DesignworksUSA studio in California in 1997.

 Warming also had a short tenure at Volkswagen from 2003 to 2005.

 He worked at various positions before returning to BMW headquarters in Munich in 2005.

 Career

 Warming contributed to the exterior designs of the new second generation iteration of the BMW X3.
 He also was known for his designs on the new BMW 5 series, Z4, and the new 6 series.

 He has worked under Chris Bangle when he was the chief of BMW car design and also worked under Bangle's successor Adrian van Hooydonk.
 In spring of 2011 Anders Warming became the Chief of Design at BMW Mini.

 He then joined Borgward as Chief Design Officer.

 As of May 2019, Anders Warming founded his own design studio, Warming Design, based in Munich, Germany.

 In 2021 he was appointed as the Director of Design at Rolls-Royce [starting July 2021].
+On 1 October 2024, he was appointed as the head of Designworks and BMW Group Advanced Design.